fergald/explainer-bfcache-ccns/api.md

 The API presents a `inactiveDocumentController.invalidationSignals` object which has methods for registering cookies and other storage mechanisms:

-- setCookie
-- setSessionStorage
+- addCookieNames
-- setLocalStorage
+- addLocalStorageKeys
-- setIndexedDB
+- addIndexedDBSelectors

-For setCookie, setSessionStorage and setLocalStorage, items to monitor for changes are identified by a single key.
+For addCookieNames, setSessionStorage and addLocalStorageKeys, items to monitor for changes are identified by a single key.
-For setIndexedDB, a combination of database name and object store name identify the item to be monitored.
+For addIndexedDBSelectors, a combination of database name and object store name identify the item to be monitored.
 It is unclear if this is sufficient for all uses of IndexedDB for token storage.
 It assumes that tokens will be stored in a store dedicated to token storage.